 I’ve seen my fair share of changes, having been on the front-lines during the GFC and leading a business through redundancies, economic uncertainty and all the emotions that come with it.

 Regardless of where you are, you can not afford to screw up your comms.
 I’ve been working closely with my coaching and consulting clients to help them rise to the evolving need.

-Unfortunately, what I’ve seen going on with some companies outside of those clients with leaders across Perth and Australia is causing absolute mayhem and killing company cultures.
+Unfortunately, what I’ve seen going on with some companies outside of those clients with leaders across Perth and Australia causing absolute mayhem and killing corporate culture.

 1. Emails about financial or employment uncertainty